8 Practical Strategies to Help Teams Succeed in the New Virtual World of Work

 Can your teams deal with conflict?
 Are they passive aggressive and spend too much time talking behind team member’s backs?
 Can you get consensus on the need for team members to speak their minds and challenge each other in a constructive fashion?

-In the webinar, Ferrazzi talks about the machinations of recontracting, and in particular, eight practical strategies that can help revive your team’s sense of collective purpose through rebuilding relationships between team members, encouraging candour, accountability and commitment.
-However, the path to recontracting must begin with a simple admission that we might not have the skills, behaviours and tools in place to boost remote team performance.
+In the webinar, Ferrazzi talks about the machinations of recontracting, and in particular, eight practical strategies that can help revive your team’s sense of collective purpose through rebuilding relationships between team members, encouraging candor, accountability and commitment.
+However, the path to recontracting must begin with a simple admission that we might not have the skills, behaviors and tools in place to boost remote team performance.

 “Holding up our hand and saying, ‘I don’t know how to do this, how are other people doing this?’ is very important to understanding the tools,” he said.